mansiruhil/mansi.github.io/README.md

-# My simple macOS Terminal portfolio
+# A simple macOS Terminal portfolio

 Welcome to the open source repository of my portfolio.
 This web page is designed to replicate the look and feel of a macOS terminal, offering visitors an interactive and engaging way to learn more about me.